We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Are at-home vitamin D tests accurate?

 Accuracy can depend on sample collection.
-User error is always a possibility with at-home tests, so it’s important to carefully follow the instructions provided.
+User error is always possible with at-home tests, so it’s important to carefully follow the instructions provided.
 Overall, at-home vitamin D tests may be as accurate as traditional lab tests if performed correctly.

 But given the margin for error, it may be best to have your blood drawn at a lab facility by a certified lab technician.
-If you are unsure whether at-home or in-lab testing is right for you, give your physician a call.
+Give your physician a call if you are unsure whether at-home or in-lab testing is right for you.

 How often should I test my vitamin D levels?

-If you have a vitamin D deficiency, regular testing may help you and your healthcare professional determine if your treatment plan is working or if it should be adjusted.
+If you have a vitamin D deficiency, regular testing may help you and your healthcare professional determine whether your treatment plan is working or if it should be adjusted.

 But research suggests that you should wait

-There is not currently research to support any benefits to screening for vitamin D deficiency, however, and it is possible that people may experience added costs and stress by checking their levels at home.
-If you are concerned about your vitamin D levels, speaking with your healthcare professional is a great place to start.
+But there’s no research to support any benefits to screening for vitamin D deficiency, and people may experience added costs and stress by checking their levels at home.
+Contact a healthcare professional if you are concerned about your vitamin D levels.

-What is the normal range for vitamin D levels?
+What is the standard range for vitamin D levels?

 Most vitamin D tests measure the total amount of 25-OH D in your blood.